Respect for Human Rights

 |Training prior to overseas assignments||

 We work to extensively embed understanding of the relationship between business activities and human rights through in-house training programs.
-In the training program for new recruits, they are instructed to acquire the proper mindset for respecting human rights that they should have as members of the ITOCHU family, for example, the basic information for human rights, respect for different nationalities, ages and genders (including LGBT).
-In in-house training for organization heads, sexual harassment and power harassment issues are discussed, and a thorough understanding of human rights is fostered.
+In the training program for new recruits, they are instructed to acquire the proper mindset for respecting human rights that they should have as members of the ITOCHU family, for example, the basic information for human rights, respect for different nationalities, ages and genders (including sexual minorities such as LGBT).
+In in-house training for organization heads, sexual harassment (including discrimination or harassment based on sexual orientation or gender identity) and power harassment issues are discussed, and a thorough understanding of human rights is fostered.
+During the training, we educate organization heads how to handle reports or incidents of harassment, and by doing so, strive to create a working environment with no harassment.
 Also, training conducted prior to overseas assignments includes the topic of consideration for human rights in the supply chain.
 In this way, we are working to raise awareness in each region.
 In FY2016, 426 people participated in human rights training.

 Employee Enlightenment about "Business and Human Rights"